-- Pancreatitis: Postmarketing reports, including fatal and non-fatal hemorrhagic or necrotizing pancreatitis.
-Discontinue promptly if pancreatitis is suspected.
-Do not restart if pancreatitis is confirmed (5.2) - Never share a VICTOZA® pen between patients, even if the needle is changed (5.3). - Hypoglycemia: Adult patients taking an insulin secretagogue or insulin may have an increased risk of hypoglycemia, including severe hypoglycemia.
+- Acute Pancreatitis: Has been observed in patients treated with GLP-1 receptor agonists, including VICTOZA®.
+Discontinue if pancreatitis is suspected (5.2). - Never Share a VICTOZA® Pen Between Patients, even if the needle is changed (5.3). - Hypoglycemia: Adult patients taking an insulin secretagogue or insulin may have an increased risk of hypoglycemia, including severe hypoglycemia.
 In pediatric patients 10 years of age and older, the risk of hypoglycemia was higher with VICTOZA® regardless of insulin and/or metformin use.
-Reduction in the dose of insulin secretagogues or insulin may be necessary (5.4). - Acute Kidney Injury: Postmarketing, usually in association with nausea, vomiting, diarrhea, or dehydration which may sometimes require hemodialysis.
-Use caution when initiating or escalating doses of VICTOZA® in patients with renal impairment (5.5). - Hypersensitivity Reactions: Postmarketing reports of serious hypersensitivity reactions (e.g., anaphylactic reactions and angioedema).
-Discontinue VICTOZA® and promptly seek medical advice (5.6) - Acute Gallbladder Disease: If cholelithiasis or cholecystitis are suspected, gallbladder studies are indicated (5.7)
+Reduction in the dose of insulin secretagogues or insulin may be necessary (5.4). - Acute Kidney Injury Due to Volume Depletion: Monitor renal function in patients reporting adverse reactions that could lead to volume depletion (5.5). - Severe Gastrointestinal Adverse Reactions: Use has been associated with gastrointestinal adverse reactions, sometimes severe.
+VICTOZA® is not recommended in patients with severe gastroparesis (5.6). - Hypersensitivity Reactions: Postmarketing reports of serious hypersensitivity reactions (e.g., anaphylactic reactions and angioedema).
+Discontinue VICTOZA® and promptly seek medical advice (5.7). - Acute Gallbladder Disease: If cholelithiasis or cholecystitis are suspected, gallbladder studies are indicated (5.8) - Pulmonary Aspiration During General Anesthesia or Deep Sedation: Has been reported in patients receiving GLP-1 receptor agonists undergoing elective surgeries or procedures.
+Instruct patients to inform healthcare providers of any planned surgeries or procedures (5.9).

--- ADVERSE REACTIONS ---
+- ADVERSE REACTIONS ---